 The Boboli Gardens go hand in hand with the Pitti Palace.
 Tip: Get a joint ticket for the Pitti Palace and Boboli Gardens, it’s cheaper.

-The gardens were originally made for the Medici family but were eventually made open to Florentines and the public in 1766.
+The gardens were originally made for the Medici family but were eventually opened to Florentines and the public in 1766.

 A beautiful rose garden and the avenue called Grotte del Buontalenti are some of the best things to see there.